shermanful/dogorbread/README.md

   * rewording to account for non-bread/dog images

 Future versions may include
+ * percentage bar to show how dog/bread are the model's results
  * an animation while the model is running
  * default image
  * in-app camera for mobile